Jiayi Pan

 I am a 2nd-year PhD student at Berkeley AI Research.
 I work with Alane Suhr at Berkeley NLP Group.

 I enjoy understanding and making things.
 I try to learn broadly but bet on a single direction at a time.
-Recently, I am most excited about developing scalable methods to evaluate and improve language model agents.
+Recently, I am most excited about post-training, in particular, developing scalable methods to evaluate and improve language model agents.

 Feedback is always welcome :)